Shafique95/go_project/BEST_WEB_STACK.md

 ```

----

-Would you like me to help generate starter boilerplate projects or deployment instructions for this stack?
+If you want, I can also help create starter code or deployment scripts for this stack.
+Just ask!
 ```